SJLennon/IBM-i-RPG-Free-CLP-Code/DATE_UDF/ReadMe.md

 ## Functions

-There are three functions,each taking a numeric fieldas input. *Note:* Newer versions of SQL will automatically cast character fields to numeric, otherwise you have to cast to numeric manually.
+There are three functions,each taking a numeric field as input. *Note:* Newer versions of SQL will automatically cast character fields to numeric, otherwise you have to cast to numeric manually.

 * **DATE_YMD** to convert dates in either YYMMDD or CCYYMMD format.
   * Example: 980129 or 19980129.